ed-andre/nowrepgreen/README.md

 ## Overview

-NowRepGreen is part of the NowRep ecosystem, focusing specifically on the public-facing portfolio platform.
+NowRepGreen is part of the NowRep suite, focusing specifically on the public-facing portfolio platform.
 While NowRepBlue handles the administrative and management aspects, NowRepGreen provides a beautiful, performant interface for:

 - Agency profile and branding
 - Talent portfolios and profiles